garrettbovo/garrettbovo/README.md

     </ol>

 ## Highlighted Projects

+### Fortnite Graph Loot Engine
+The <a href="https://github.com/CPP-Programming-Assingments/GraphLoot-Engine">Fortnite Graph Loot Engine</a> is a C++17 game simulation that implements a weighted, undirected graph to represent a dynamic world map.
+The engine computes optimal travel paths using Dijkstra’s shortest-path algorithm, manages randomized loot generation through weighted probability pools, and enforces clean state transitions via a structured game loop.

 ### Agile Data Manipulator
 The <a href="https://github.com/C-Coding-Assignments/Agile-Data-Processor">Agile Data Processor</a> is an advanced C programming project that demonstrates the ability to handle and manipulate dynamic datasets efficiently.
 With a focus on real-time data processing, memory management, and algorithmic performance, this project showcases practical problem-solving and system design techniques.